 - Re FAR 2 HKLRD 1166.
 Albert Wong J. rejected the Applicant’s application for judicial review of the decisions of the Director of Immigration (represented by Yang) and of the Torture Claims Appeals Board under the Unified Screening System.
 The judgment is an instructive example of how the Courts approach the question of alleged mental suffering, as well as the concept of extended state acquiescence given the test set out by the Court of Appeal in AM v Director of Immigration 1 HKC 416.

 - Secretary for Justice v Commission of Inquiry on Allegations relating to the Hong Kong Institute of Education 4 HKLRD 11, 3 HKC 102.
 Appeared (led by Michael Beloff Q.C. and Johnny Mok S.C.) on behalf of the Secretary of Justice, the former Secretary for Education and Manpower, and the former Permanent Secretary for Education and Manpower, in this leading case which examined and defined the relationship between academic freedom and the freedom of expression, with a particular emphasis on the rights and responsibilities of senior government officials when dealing with academics.

 - Inquiry on Allegations relating to the Hong Kong Institute of Education.
-Yang was led by Johnny Mok S.C., Lisa Wong S.C., and Thomas Au (now Au J.) in this high-profile 35-day inquiry which arose out of allegations that the Secretary for Education and Manpower, and the then-Permanent Secretary for Education and Manpower, had interfered with the academic freedom and institutional autonomy of higher education institutions.
+Yang was led by Johnny Mok S.C., Lisa Wong S.C. (now Lisa Wong J.), and Thomas Au (now Au JA) in this high-profile 35-day inquiry which arose out of allegations that the Secretary for Education and Manpower, and the then-Permanent Secretary for Education and Manpower, had interfered with the academic freedom and institutional autonomy of higher education institutions.
 The report led to subsequent groundbreaking judicial review proceedings in which Yang was also involved.

 - Bar Scholarship (2004)